 Our personal loan borrowing calculator can help you quickly determine how much you may be able to spend on a new loan.

-The maximum amount available for a loan and the maximum amount you can borrow will vary by your lender and your financial circumstances.
+The maximum amount available for a loan and the maximum amount you can borrow will vary depending on the lender and your financial circumstances.
 Find the right lender and see what types of rates you may be offered.
-If it matches with your budget, you may be on your way to financing that next big purchase in your life.
+If it matches your budget, you may be on your way to financing that next big purchase in your life.